NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 # Running R on one of the network servers using putty!

 Many of the [NEFSC servers](https://localonly.nefsc.noaa.gov/linux/Servers) have Rstudio that is accessible by browser.
-Sometimes, you will want to R directly directly.
+Sometimes, you will want to run R  directly.
 This will help you do that.

 This is adapted from Liz Brooks's powerpoint documentation, in which she has collected wisdom from David Hiltz